Sunny Isles Beach Real Estate

 Premier Sunny Isles Beach Condo & Home Listings

 Sunny Isles Beach real estate offers a highly desirable beachfront location, incredible architecture, and great values where people worldwide come here to see what the excitement in Miami is all about.
 We have amazing new condo developments, homes for sale, newly renovated condos, luxurious rentals, and so many other residential real estate opportunities available in Sunny Isles Beach, Florida today.
 My favorite new & pre-construction projects here include St. Regis Sunny Isles, Estates at Acqualina, Turnberry Ocean Club, and Bentley Residences for the aficionado of fine automobiles.

 A multi-billion renaissance in the past two decades has brought in dazzling new residential developments, including ultra-luxury condominiums, brand-named condos, and world-class condominium towers.
 But along with a more sophisticated image, Sunny Isles Beach, Florida remains a tropical town where friendly residents and visitors from all over the world enjoy bountiful shopping, equisite dining, ample recreational amenities, and of course, the beautiful beaches.

 For anyone considering making a move to South Florida, the premier beachfront location of Sunny Isles Beach should be at the top of the list.
-Sunny Isles Beach offers the best of both worlds; it's a small town with all the traditional conveniences and friendliness, but it also has the sophistication of Miami and the sun & fun of being on the beach.
+Sunny Isles Beach offers the best of both worlds; it's a small town with all the traditional conveniences and friendliness, but it also has the sophistication of Miami and the sun & the fun of being on the beach.
 Sunny Isles Beach has finally come into its own by making itself over into a premier location & destination.
 Gone are the kitschy motels and small hotels that once defined the seaside resort as a middle-class playground.
-This oceanfront community, located north of Miami Beach, offers a relaxed, yet luxurious lifestyle that is perfect for families, retirees, and young professionals alike.
-Bordering the Intracoastal Waterway to the west and the Atlantic Ocean to the east, and featuring some of the best beaches in Florida, Sunny Isles Beach is a hidden gem that has become one of the most desirable places to live in all of South Florida.
+This oceanfront community, located north of Miami Beach, offers a relaxed yet luxurious lifestyle that is perfect for families, retirees, and young professionals alike.
+Bordering the Intracoastal Waterway to the west and the Atlantic Ocean to the east and featuring some of the best beaches in Florida, Sunny Isles Beach is a hidden gem that has become one of the most desirable places to live in all of South Florida.